YARC-Official/docs/Engine.md

 ## 💎 Precision
 Aimed at hardcore players who want a greater challenge, and/or thrive on strict engines.

+When playing with the Precision preset, the sides of the affected highway(s) will display a yellow ring near the bottom of the screen.

 | Parameter    | Value | Instruments |
 | -------- | :-------: | :-------: |
 | **Anti-Ghosting** | ✅ | 5-Fret |